apache/pulsar/site2/docs/security-token-admin.md

 eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJKb2UifQ.ipevRNuRP6HflG8cFKnmUPtypruRC4fb1DWtoLL62SY
 ```

-Application specifies the token when you are creating the client instance.
+Application does the token specification when you create the client instance.
 An alternative is to pass a "token supplier" (a function that returns the token when the client library needs one).

 > #### Always use TLS transport encryption
 > Sending a token is equivalent to sending a password over the wire.
 You had better
-> use TLS encryption all the time when you are talking to the Pulsar service.
+> use TLS encryption all the time when you connect to the Pulsar service.
 See
 > [Transport Encryption using TLS](security-tls-transport.md) for more details.

 ## Secret vs Public/Private keys

-JWT support two different kind of keys in order to generate and validate the tokens:
+JWT support two different kinds of keys in order to generate and validate the tokens:

  * Symmetric :
     - You can use a single ***Secret*** key to generate and validate tokens.
  * Asymmetric: A pair of keys consist of the Private key and the Public key.
-    - You can use ***Private*** key to generate tokens
+    - You can use ***Private*** key to generate tokens.
-    - You can use ***Public*** key to validate tokens
+    - You can use ***Public*** key to validate tokens.

 ### Secret key

-When you are using a secret key, the administrator creates the key and uses the key to generate the client tokens.
+When you use a secret key, the administrator creates the key and uses the key to generate the client tokens.
 You can also configure this key to the brokers in order to allow the brokers validating the clients.

 #### Create a secret key